Historic Williamson County Courthouse

 georgetownpalace.com

 The Palace Theatre in the historic downtown district is home to a year-round season of live theater productions including musicals, comedies, and dramas.
 This former movie house was renovated and in 2001 opened as a live theater venue.
-To see all the shows and get tickets, please click on the link above.

 M.B.
 Lockett Building